CrowbarSr/augmentator3001readme/README.md

 [LINK TO THE TOOL](https://augmentator3001-production.up.railway.app/)

 How to use this tool using 2 different methods to output your best buff targets within a given EM window.

+This tool was originally created by [Liroo](https://github.com/Liroo) and I have picked it up.

 ## Initial Configuration - you'll only need to do this once
 1. Log into [Warcraft Logs](https://www.warcraftlogs.com/)